Montana Democratic Party: Recent years

+During a special election for a Congressional seat in 2017, state party officials "grew frustrated" according to The New York Times when national Democratic Party leaders were implored by Democratic Senator Jon Tester to spend national party money on their candidate Rob Quist, but declined.
+Quist ultimately lost the seat to Republican Greg Gianforte.

 Elected officers

 Current elected officials

 The Montana Democratic Party currently hold none of the six statewide offices and a minority of the seats in both the Montana Senate and Montana House of Representatives.
-They hold one of the state's U.S. Senate seats.